sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 arbitrary custom attributes of the form `data-*` as well as a bunch of accessibility attributes like `aria-*`, making this task essentially impossible.

-Enter _Attribute passthrough_.
+Enter **attribute passthrough**.
 This allows your component to behave as if it were an HTML element, accepting HTML attributes, and letting you forward all of these attributes onto the element itself.
 Here's an example: